ppp-kohe/autogui/README.md

-# autogui: An automaic GUI binding library
+# Autogui: An automatic GUI binding library

 * Java 8 or later
 * Maven for building